-Professors J. Bosscher, L. Van Poolen (chairman) Associate Professor M. Vander Wal Assistant Professors R. Hoeksema, D. Medema, K. Peterson
+Professors J. Bosscher, L. Van Poolen (chairman) Associate Professors R. Hoeksema, M. Vander Wal Assistant Professors D. Medema, K. Peterson Instructor B. Post

 Calvin college offers a four-year program leading to a Bachelor of Science in Engineering degree (B.S.E.) with concentrations in civil, electrical, and mechanical engineering as well as a three-year program for students wishing to transfer to another engineering school.
-For details of both programs see page 72.
+For details of both programs see page 71.

 A group major in engineering and physics or geology may be appropriate for some students.
-The group major in engineering and geology consists of Engineering 101, 202, 205, and 305; Geology 151, 152, 201, and 212; plus four approved electives.
+The group major in engineering and geology consists of Engineering 101, 202, 205, and 305; Geology 151, 152, 201, and 212; plus four approved electives, two of which must be from engineering or geology and two approved cognates.
+At least two of the geology and/or engineering courses must be at the 300 level.
 The group major in engineering and physics consists of twelve courses.
 Ten of these must be from the engineering and physics departments, with no fewer than four from either.
 The remaining two cognate courses must be chosen from a third department.

 The Engineering Department is served by an advisory board of practicing engineers.
-Current board members are Mr. Ned Nielsen of Laser Alignment, Mr. Paul Newhof of Newhof and Winer, and Mr. Charles Spoelhof of Eastman Kodak, Inc. Calvin College is an affiliate member of the American Society for Engineering Education
+Current board members are Mr. Ned Nielsen of Laser Alignment, Mr. Paul Newhof of Newhof and Winer, Mr. Charles Spoelhof of Eastman Kodak, Inc., and Mr. Robert Poel of Lear Siegler, Inc. Calvin College is an affiliate member of the American Society for Engineering Education.

-Graphical Communication and Concept Design.
+101 Graphical Communication and Concept Design.
 F. Graphical techniques for spatial analysis; a study of basic topics in engineering drawing to provide facility in the transmission of ideas through accepted graphical means.
-Areas covered include orthographic projection, free-hand sketchpictorial representation, auxiliary views, sections and conventions, basic dimensioning, and tolerancing; an introduction to the design process by means of lectures and assigned engineering projects.
-Readings are also assigned in design-related areas of creative thinking, aesthetics, models, economics, and human satisfaction.
+Areas covered include orthographic projection, free-hand sketching, pictorial representation, auxiliary views, sections and conventions, basic dimensioning, and tolerancing; an introduction to the design process by means of lectures and assigned design projects.
+Readings are assigned in design-related areas of creative thinking, aesthetics, models, economics, and human satisfaction.
 Staff.

 102 Engineering Communication, Analysis, and Design.
-S, one-half course.
+S, half course.
 A continuation of 101 in which the graphical presentation culminates in the working drawing.
 Analysis tools such as graphical mathematics and data presentation including graphical algebra and calculus, the determination of empirical equations from experimental data, functional scales, and basic nomography are presented.
 An introduction to computer graphics is given.
-An engineering project is assigned to further enhance creative skills in concept design.
+An engineering project is assigned to further enhance creative skills in design.
 Prerequisites: 101, Mathematics 161, and enrollment in Computer Science 141.
 Staff.

-103 Architectural Communication and Concept Design.
+Architectural Communication and Concept Design.
 F. Graphical techniques for spatial analysis; a study of basic topics in architectural drawing to provide facility in the transmission of ideas through accepted graphical means.
 Areas covered include orthographic projection, free-hand sketching, pictorial representation (including perspective), sections and conventions, basic dimensioning, shade and shadows, and charts and graphs.
 The student is introduced to the design process by means of lectures and assigned architectural projects.
 Readings are also assigned in design-related areas of creative thinking, aesthetics, economics, and human satisfaction.
 Staff.
+Not offered 1986-87.

 202 Statics and Dynamics.
 S. A study of fundamental principles of mechanics and their application to the problems of engineering.
 Vector algebra, forces, moments, couples, friction, virtual work, kinematics of a particle, kinematics of a rigid body, dynamics of particles and rigid bodies, impulse, momentum, work and energy are presented in two and three dimensions.
 Prerequisites: Physics 126, 186, and concurrent registration in Mathematics 261.
 Staff.